britishdan/greeting-tdd-tutorial/README.md

 }

 ```
+Run the tests and see that they pass.

 ##### Summary
 1. TDD makes us think about the design of our system and hence it is said that TDD drives the design.